Jschelling0/the_final/README.md

 • What countries are most at-risk of climate change?

-• Will the Earth’s temperature reach 150 degrees Fahrenheit by the year 2050?
-Will Arizona reach   150 degrees Fahrenheit by the year 2050?
+• Will Arizona reach 150 degrees Fahrenheit by the year 2050?